 Spelling and grammar are important, but some problems are harder to find until you’re aware of them.
-Try these top 10 tips, they will make your writing better.
+Try these top 10 tips – they will help you write better.

 Tip #1 – Filtering

 New writers often want the reader to know that their character is thinking, looking, or realizing, without describing what they are doing.
 For example, “Jack looked over at Jill who was also climbing up the hill.”
-This distances the reader from the events.
+This distances the reader from the action, the animation.
 Filter words are words that remove the reader from the story and focus on unnecessary details.

 He looked at.
 He felt that.
 She realized that.

 A reader is part of the story, not just one character.
 Rather write “Jack and Jill went up the hill.”

 The narrator is a separate character in the story.
 They have a unique personality and opinion about the events, and it is usually the narrator’s opinion that makes the story entertaining.